Integrity: Racial Justice

-Dr. Stephen Phifer, 67, is an author, speaker, musician, actor, and teacher.
+Dr. Stephen Phifer, 72, is an author, speaker, musician, actor, and teacher.
 He is a retired minister of music with the Assemblies of God who loves to conduct choir and orchestra and concert band and act in local theatrical productions.
 He is a 1967 graduate of Central High School in Helena-West Helena, AR and holds bachelors and masters degrees in instrumental education and a doctorate in worship studies.
-He teaches on line for the University of Valley Forge.
+He has five books in print and hopes to complete several more.
 With two websites he writes about Christian spirituality: StevePhifer.com and PathofLifeDevotions.com.

 Dr. Stephen Phifer

 Bartow, FL 33830

 © 2017 Stephen R. Phifer All Rights Reserved (Revised 2021)

 A most interesting article.
 Thanks for sharing your thoughts.